-John Villasenor is on the faculty at UCLA, where he is a professor of electrical engineering, public policy, law, and management.
-He is also a nonresident senior fellow at the Brookings Institution and a Visiting Fellow at the Hoover Institution at Stanford.
+John Villasenor is on the faculty at UCLA, where he is a professor of electrical engineering, public policy, law, and management as well as the director of the Institute for Technology, Law and Policy.
+He is also a nonresident senior fellow at the Brookings Institution and a member of the Council on Foreign Relations.

-Villasenor’s work considers the broader impacts of key technology trends, including advances in digital communications, the increasing complexity of today’s networks and systems, and the growth of artificial intelligence.
+Villasenor’s work considers the broader impacts of key technology trends, including the growth of artificial intelligence, advances in digital communications, and the increasing complexity of today’s networks and systems.
 He writes frequently on these topics and on their implications with respect to cybersecurity, privacy, law, and business.

-Before joining the faculty at UCLA, Villasenor was with the National Aeronautic and Space Administration’s Jet Propulsion Laboratory, where he developed methods of imaging the earth from space.
+Before joining the faculty at UCLA, Villasenor was with the NASA Jet Propulsion Laboratory, where he developed methods of imaging the earth from space.
 He holds a BS from the University of Virginia and an MS and PhD from Stanford University.
-Villasenor is a member of the Council on Foreign Relations and an affiliate at the Center for International Security and Cooperation (CISAC) at Stanford.